Ladies' Tool Kits For the Home

 - In addition to hand-held manual screwdrivers, there is also the option of using a power-driven drill/driver (so called because they can accommodate both drill bits and screwdriver bits; either drilling a hole or driving a screw).
 Drill/drivers obviously will exert more force than hand-turning a manual screwdriver, so care must be taken not to strip screw heads.
 However, they are a useful tool in situations where the material is hard enough to make it difficult to drive the screw by hand, or where a large number of screws must be used.

 Remember this: When referring to a power drill/driver, the drill or driver is the tool that holds the bit.
 It is the bit that does the work, whether boring a hole or driving in a screw.
 Bits come in a wide variety of sizes, and can be purchased either singly or in sets.
-In sets, they typically come in plastic cases, called an index, as shown above right.
+In sets, they typically come in plastic cases, called an index, as shown below.
 The same is true of screwdriver bits.

 You CAN Do It Yourself!